ishaqBBC/blog/blog/content/blog/2023-01-23-aws-2-getting-started-and-iam.md

 ## Use Cases

-AWS lets you build complex and scalable applications. which is applicable to a diverse set of industries; Such as Mcdonalds, 20th Century Fox , Activision and Netflix. \
+AWS lets you build complex and scalable applications. which is applicable to a diverse set of industries; Such as McDonald's, 20th Century Fox , Activision and Netflix. \
 \
-U﻿se of using AWS include: Enterprise IT; Backups , Big Data analytics, Website hosting, Mobile and Social Apps and Gaming to name a few.
+Use of using AWS include: Enterprise IT; Backups , Big Data analytics, Website hosting, Mobile and Social Apps and Gaming to name a few.

-#﻿# A﻿WSs infrastructure is massive
+## AWSs infrastructure is massive

 A﻿WS is global we have;